tjluoma/screenshot-journal/TUAW.md

 ### Hard drive and CPU usage ###

 On my 2.13 GHz Core 2 Duo MacBook Air, I do not even notice when the script runs, even when I had it running every 30 seconds.
 One day I had about 15 *hours* worth of images, with a new image every 30 seconds and it took about 160 MB of hard drive space.

 After reviewing the images, there's no real need to keep them, so you can just trash the entire folder.
 The script creates GIF images to minimize disk usage.
 Obviously if you have a retina MacBook Pro, those images will be larger, but again, this isn't intended as long term storage.

+By default, the script will move old folders to the trash after 7 days.
+You can change that by editing the line

+		DAYS_TO_KEEP='7'

+in [screenshot-journal.sh].

+Similarly, by default, images will be stored in "$HOME/Pictures/screenshot-journal/" (with sub-folders created using YYYY-MM-DD).
+You can change that by editing the line:

+		DIR="$HOME/Pictures/$NAME/"

+(`$NAME` refers to the name of the shell script without the path or extension.)